Understanding production and conservation tradeoffs of vertical tillage practices

 An external policy factor partially responsible for increasing vertical tillage was an income tax credit that growers could obtain when purchasing “Low-Disturbance Residue Management Equipment,” which included popular vertical tillage tools, through the Resource Enhancement and Protection (REAP) Program sponsored by the Pennsylvania State Conservation Commission (REAP Program Guidelines, 2019).
 From 2007-2019, this tax credit incentivized growers to purchase vertical tillage tools to manage residue in no-till cropping systems.
 However, a recent 2019 policy change removed the tax credit for vertical tillage tools due to grower use of increasingly more aggressive vertical tillage tools that produce soil disturbance levels that appear to no longer meet policy thresholds for soil conservation.

-Our proposed research is designed to improve grower and policy decision-making related to the role of vertical tillage in conservation agriculture by utilizing a multi-criteria assessment to characterize production and conservation tradeoffs of this practice on farms in southeastern Pennsylvania, which are located within the sensitive Chesapeake Bay watershed.
+Our proposed research was designed to improve grower and policy decision-making related to the role of vertical tillage in conservation agriculture by utilizing a multi-criteria assessment to characterize production and conservation tradeoffs of this practice on farms in southeastern Pennsylvania, located within the sensitive Chesapeake Bay watershed.

 Cooperators